Broken Bones From a Car Accident Are All Too Common

 It doesn’t matter what caused your car crash- a rear-end collision or t-boned at an intersection- broken bones from a car accident are all too common.
 If you are like many people, you have broken ribs, wrists, or legs.
 It doesn’t matter if it is a bone fracture or a clean break- you will probably need surgery and physical therapy.

-You may be one of the nearly one million fractures that happen every year according to the Cleveland Clinic.
+According to the Cleveland Clinic, you may be one of the nearly one million fractures that happen every year.
 While the Cleveland Clinic includes osteoporosis and slip and fall injuries in their numbers, many broken bones from a car accident in Burlington are included in their calculation.
 Reach out to a skilled car accident attorney to discuss your options to recover compensation for damages.

 Like we stated earlier, broken bones from a car accident are common in the wrists and ankles.
 While these maybe some of the more common fractures and breaks- you can experience a broken bone anywhere on the body after a car crash.

 Here are other common places to experience breaks and fractures: